 You can just click to edit articles to upload the new formats.
 If you want to do this on a regular basis let us know so we can increase your permissions to speed up the process.

 If you have a scanner, any help scanning new documents for the library would be great (if you don't have one, you can just use your smartphone, and an app).
 Or if you have old leaflets/pamphlets/books you no longer need you can donate them to us so we can scan them and put them online.
 So please get in touch.

 If you have artistic or design skills, and would like to help out with our site, we would love to hear from you.
-Please post in our feedback forum or send us an e-mail.
+Please send us an e-mail.